Skip to main content

 November 2025 was the most intense month: 289 commits, 9 releases.
 The codebase grew fast.
 Features landed fast.
 Bugs landed at the same pace.

-The pattern: AI-generated code is often correct for the happy path and wrong for the edges.
-Not wrong in ways that fail tests, wrong in ways that fail users in specific circumstances.
-A button that doesn’t appear at the right moment.
-A click that redirects to the wrong URL.
-A permissions check that passes when it shouldn’t.
+AI-generated code is often correct for the happy path and wrong for the edges.
+Not wrong in ways that fail tests, but wrong in ways that fail users in specific circumstances: a button that doesn’t appear at the right moment, a click that redirects to the wrong URL, a permissions check that passes when it shouldn’t.

 These aren’t AI failures per se.
 They’re the predictable result of shipping fast without proportional investment in edge case coverage.
 The difference with AI: you can now ship 5 features in the time it took to ship 1, which means you can also ship 5 partially-tested features in that time.

-The corrective: 283 unit tests added in three focused phases (January 2026).
-SonarCloud integration.
-Code duplication from 55% to 8%.
-Not because the velocity was wrong, but because the velocity required guardrails to catch what speed leaves behind.
+We course-corrected in January 2026: 283 unit tests across three focused phases, SonarCloud integration, code duplication cut from 55% to 8%.
+Not because the velocity was a mistake, but because moving that fast requires guardrails to catch what speed leaves behind.

 3. Context switching amplified by parallel scope